szanata/config_provider/README.md

 # Config provider

-A service module to load json configuration from json files
-Filter those by the environment (staging, production, test, development, etc)
+A service module to load global app configurations from files and join environment variables together Filter those by the environment (staging, production, test, development, etc)
 And overwrite some of those with ENV variables

-## 1. Install & import
+## Install & import

 `npm install config_provider`